davclark/edx-documentation/en_us/install_operations/source/birch.rst

 Open edX Developer Stack>` or :ref:`Fullstack<Installing Open edX Fullstack>`.

 Review those instructions for each option, then choose the option that best meets your needs.
-Ensure you install the required software to run run the edX Platform.
+Ensure you install the required software to run the edX Platform.

 If you are upgrading from the Aspen release, see `Upgrading from Aspen to